gtb08177/Rock-Tracks/README.md

 # Rock-Tracks

-A sample implementation required for Stewart Paxton, Development Manager.
+A sample application for iOS that utilises iTunes APIs to list music items on a scrollable chart.